Description

 Possible approach:

-• Understand the state of research based on literature
+• Understand state-of-the-art models based on literature

 Christoph Goebel